 At Michigan, I was a Data Science Fellow at the Center for Academic Innovation, where I developed ExploreBlue, a course recommendation system using LLMs and semantic search under the guidance of Prof. August Evrard and Dr. Mark Mills.
 I also served as a peer advisor for the Physics Department.

-Previously, I was an ML Research Intern at Michigan Tech Research Institute, where I worked on ML methods for accelerating inverse problem solving in imaging with the goal of real-time super resolution under the guidance of Dr. Joel LeBlanc, and at Neurabuild in South Africa, where I developed ML solutions for astronomical site assessment and satellite tracking for the Astrosite project under the guidance of Prof. Gregory Cohen.
+This summer, I worked as an AI/ML Engineering Intern at Honeywell, where I worked on AI and classical image processing techniques to automatically extract building layouts from floor plans and generate cost estimates for corporate facility projects.
+Previously, I was an ML Research Intern at Michigan Tech Research Institute, where I worked on ML methods for accelerating inverse problem solvers under the guidance of Dr. Joel LeBlanc, and at Neurabuild in South Africa, where I developed ML solutions for astronomical site assessment and satellite tracking for the Astrosite project under the guidance of Prof. Gregory Cohen.

 We introduce a novel course recommendation system that combines large language models with semantic search to bridge natural language queries and course descriptions.
 Our two-stage approach generates idealized course descriptions from student interests, then uses embedding similarity to identify relevant courses.
 Empirical evaluation demonstrates the system's ability to provide contextually appropriate recommendations with explanatory rationales.